How to Fix ERR_SSL_VERSION_INTERFERENCE Error in Google Chrome?

 Follow these steps to disable TLS 1.3!

-If it works, make sure you work on updating the SSL certificate on your system so that it is compatible with TLS 1.3.
+If it works, make sure you update the SSL certificate on your system to be compatible with TLS 1.3.

 9. Disable QUIC Protocol